lshtm-genomics/omics-course/docs/introduction/intro-to-linux.md

 1. first extract the first 10 lines
 2. take the last two lines of that extract

 There are two jobs to be done and the first job passes its data to the second job.
 This is a good place to use pipes.
 We can use `head` to get the first 10 lines as we have done above.
-We will also intoduce `tail` which can be used to print the last lines.
+We will also introduce `tail` which can be used to print the last lines.
 Try running this command:

 ```
 head -n 10 tb.fasta | tail -n 2